CSCfi/csc-user-guide/docs/apps/trinity.md

 --output trinity_run_out --grid_exec sbatch_commandlist
 ```
 The command script above reserves 6 computing cores from one node for the job.
 The maximal run time of the sample job here is 48 hours.
 About 4 GB of memory is reserved for each core so the total memory reservation is `6 * 4 GB = 24 GB`.
-In Puhti, you must use batch job option
+On Puhti, you must use batch job option
 `--account=` to define the project to be used.
 You should replace _project_1234567_ used in the example,  with your own project.
 You can check your
 projects with command: `csc-workspaces`.

-In the actual Trinity command the number, of computing cores to be used (--CPU) is set using environment variable: `$SLURM_CPUS_PER_TASK`.
+In the actual `Trinity` command the number, of computing cores to be used (--CPU) is set using environment variable: `$SLURM_CPUS_PER_TASK`.
 This variable contains the value set the `--cpus-per-task` SLURM option.

-In Puhti you can also use distributed computing to speed up the trinity job.
+On Puhti, you can also use distributed computing to speed up the trinity job.
 When definition:
 ```text
 --grid_exec sbatch_commandlist
 ```